AMWA-TV/info-004/docs/Example.md

 ## DNS Build / Configuration

-This guide has been tested on several different versions of Linux; CentOS 7, Ubuntu 16.04, and Raspbian (Buster).
-These instructions should work for Debian Linux as well, although that has not been tested.
+This guide has been tested on CentOS 7, Ubuntu 16.04, and Raspbian (Buster).
+These instructions should work for Debian and may other versions of Linux as well.

 We assume that the Linux installation has been completed, the server has a static IP address, and that it has access to the Internet.
 (The Internet connection may be disconnected once the BIND installation is complete.)